 - chest pain

-Aside from alcoholic drinks, it is important to avoid all sources of alcohol as these could also induce an unpleasant reaction.
+In addition to alcoholic drinks, it's important to avoid all sources of alcohol as they could also induce an unpleasant reaction.
 Products that may contain alcohol include:

 - some types of vinegar

 You should also try to avoid substances that give off alcoholic fumes, such as paint thinners and solvents.

 You'll continue to experience unpleasant reactions if you come into contact with alcohol for a week after you finish taking disulfiram, so it's important to maintain your abstinence during this time.

 When taking disulfiram, you'll be seen by your healthcare team about once every two weeks for the first two months, and then every month for the following four months.

 Naltrexone can be used to prevent a relapse or limit the amount of alcohol someone drinks.

 It works by blocking opioid receptors in the body, stopping the effects of alcohol.
 It's usually used in combination with other medicine or counselling.